awhicks/CS-3704-S23/_lab/team03.md

 5. Then, share your project with your team.
 You don't need to share it one person at a time; you can just share it with the team name (e.g. `f22-5pm-3`) and give them `Admin` access.

+6. Add a column for "In Review" to the three default columns, and drag it to the proper spot.

+7. Add a link to your team's slack channel for your Kanban board.
+It looks like this:

 </details>